|Table of contents||Table of diagrams

 We expect one player to get one play, the other player to get the other, for a net local score of zero.
 The plays are miai.

-Note that equivalence is an important aspect of miai, in the sense that the two options allow the same objective to be achieved more or less.
+In English we often use the word equivalence to translate the concept of miai, in the sense that the two options allow the same objective to be achieved more or less.
 For example, miai in a life and death context might mean the existence of two different moves resulting in the equivalent outcome of living or killing.
 On the other hand, in the endgame context, a miai position has two points that are about the same point value, although these two values need not be exactly the same.
+However, most go players will simply adopt the word miai instead of the longer constructions in English.

 Usually, it is better not to play out miai points without additional reason.
 But playing it in the middle game is a loss of a ko threat which might prove to be decisive for the outcome of the game.